Professor, EVST Program Director

 - Email: firstname.lastname@example.org

-Conservation Biology: My interests in the field of conservation biology include population viability analysis and the effects of human population on biodiversity.
+Conservation Biology: My interests in the field of conservation biology include transboundary conservation planning and connectivity preservation and restoration.
 I am also interested in the mapping of biodiversity and the threats to its preservation, especially to support reserve planning and design.
+I have recently had graduate students working on evaluation of the efficacy of wildlife crossing structures, avian ecology, and enduring features analysis to name a few.

 PhD.
 Biology.
 University of Oregon 1995.